Introduction to the Autism Wheel

 1. Educational Settings

-In schools and other educational environments the Autism Wheel is a tool, for creating education plans tailored to each students specific needs.
-Teachers can emphasize building on strengths while offering assistance, in areas, which ultimately fosters an successful learning atmosphere.
+In schools and other educational environments, the Autism Wheel is a tool, for creating education plans tailored to each students specific needs.
+Teachers can emphasize building on strengths while offering assistance in areas which ultimately foster a successful learning atmosphere.

 2. Workplace Inclusionautism wheel workplace